k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 For Fabric cluster namespace, like production, where massive data is handled, it is recommended to use managed services (like managed Postgres or bucket / blob storage).
 K2cloud is creating on-the-fly relevant managed resources, during such namespaces that need them.
 For this purpose, k2-agent namespace need to have credentials to make it.
 This can be achieved by using K8s cloud native credentials:

 * AWS: using IAM role ARN, attached to k2view-agent namespace service account.
-This shall be set at the k2-agent configuration.
+This shall be set in the k2-agent configuration.
 * GCP: using service account.
-The GCP service account name and project ID shall be set at the k2-agent configuration.
+The GCP service account name and project ID shall be set in the k2-agent configuration.

 ### Monitoring

-The K2cloud fully managed solution includes monitoring mechanism, for collecting and showing Fabric's metrics and logs.
+The K2cloud fully-managed-solution includes monitoring mechanism, for collecting and showing Fabric's metrics and logs.

-Assuming that you have your standards and regulation about monitoring, monitoring is out of self-host guidelines scope.
-Contact k2view team, when required, for further explanations.
+Assuming that you have your standards and regulations about monitoring, monitoring is out of the self-host guidelines scope.
+Contact K2view team, when required, for further explanations.
 Read [here](https://support.k2view.com/Academy/articles/21_Fabric_troubleshooting/03_monitoring.html) and [here](https://support.k2view.com/Academy/articles/21_Fabric_troubleshooting/05_monitoring_dashboard_example_setup.html) for more information of Fabric (non-cloud) monitoring setup examples.